volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     // One of the arguments from this list "new_tgw existing_tgw" must be set

     new_tgw {
-      // One of the arguments from this list "user_assigned system_generated" must be set system_generated = true
+      // One of the arguments from this list "system_generated user_assigned" must be set system_generated = true
     }
   }